M.A. Program Course Descriptions

 Group Counseling (3 units)

 This course introduces students to the theory and practice of group counseling with children, adolescents, and adults.
 The course focuses on foundational group counseling theory including therapeutic group factors, stages of group development, and principles of commonly accepted and research-based group interventions.
 The course will cover different types of groups, such as support, psycho-educational, and process groups; the tasks, skills, and qualities of effective group leaders; roles of group members; and legal and ethical issues pertaining to groups.
-Students will demonstrate their understanding of group theory and interventions by demonstrating techniques to engage group members and facilitate and deepen group process.
-Throughout, there is an emphasis on inclusive practices for members from marginalized populations and diverse social locations.
-Group practice in community mental health settings is also highlighted.
+Throughout, there is an emphasis on group work within community mental health settings.

 Individual and Family Development (3 units)